Mathieu-Boyer/chesspp/README.md

 **A modern twist on classic chess, real-time, multiplayer, and built from scratch in C++.**

 ## Try it Live  [Here](http://104.154.228.42:8000/)
-Create an account and jump into a match online.
+Create an account and jump into a match online. (make sure to read the rules below to understand the new pieces)

 ---